justakazh/LazyWare/README.md

 ### Disclaimer !
 This tool is for educational purposes only.
 I am not responsible for your harmful actions!

+### Features
+- You can setting target disk/directory
+- You can setting icon
+- You can setting name of file
+- You can setting message for victim
+- You can setting target files to encrypt
+- Automatic change extension after encrypt
+- Automatic generate random key
+- Automatic build exe file and source code
+- Easy to use

 ### Installation
 ``` bash
 python -m pip install -r requirements.txt